Reduce Your Risk of a Bear Encounter

-Whenever possible hike in groups of three or more people—91% of the people injured by bears in Yellowstone since 1970 were hiking alone or with only one hiking partner; only 9% of the people injured by bears were in groups of three or more people.
+Hike in groups of three or more people.
+91% of the people injured by bears in Yellowstone since 1970 were hiking alone or with only one hiking partner.
+Only 9% of the people injured by bears were in groups of three or more people.

-Whenever possible avoid hiking at dawn, dusk, or at night.
-During the hot summer season these are the periods when grizzly bears are most active.
+Avoid hiking at dawn, dusk, or at night: during summer, that's when grizzly bears are most active.

 Don't Expect Bears to Notice You First

-In Yellowstone National park bears hibernate for approximately 5 months each year and have only 7 months of active time to obtain all of their nutritional needs.
-Therefore a bear with its head down feeding may not see you as you as quickly as you would think.
-Pay attention and see the bear before it sees you and before you surprise it.
+In Yellowstone, bears hibernate for approximately five months each year and have only seven months of active time to obtain all of their nutritional needs.
+Therefore a bear with its head down feeding may not see you as quickly as you would think.
+Pay attention, and see the bear before it sees you...and before you surprise it.

 Bears will guard and defend carcasses against other scavengers or humans.
 Dead ungulates will attract and hold many bears near the carcass site.
 It is risky to approach a carcass; many bears may be bedded nearby just out of sight.
-If you find a fresh dead ungulate carcass that still has a lot of meat remaining, leave the immediate area by the same route you approached the carcass from.
+If you find a fresh carcass, leave the area immediately by the same route you approached.
 Report all carcasses to the nearest ranger station or visitor center.